Who we are

 Director

-Brian Kitney is an independent Director with over 25 years industry experience in oil and gas in Australia and Asia.
-He has held senior industry positions including Vice President Commercial at Osaka Gas Australia, having spent nine years in the company.
-As head of the Commercial team, based in Perth, his primary responsibilities included managing the company’s upstream investments in Australia and Papua New Guinea, as well as evaluating new investment opportunities.
-Prior to joining Osaka Gas Australia he held the position of Vice President Commodities at JPMorgan Securities Japan, based in Tokyo.
-Brian has also held senior positions at Apache Energy Ltd and Mitsui & Co (Australia) Ltd.
+Mr Brian Kitney has over 35 years industry experience in oil and gas in Australia and Asia.
+He has held senior industry positions including Head of LNG Origination at AGL, Vice President Commercial at Osaka Gas Australia, having spent nine years in Osaka Gas as Vice President Commercial, based in Perth, where his primary responsibilities included managing the company’s upstream investments in Australia and Papua New Guinea, as well as evaluating new investment opportunities.

 Director